Maniac Latin Disciples: History

 The Latin Disciples Nation joined the "Folks Alliance" of gangs in 1978, becoming enemies of all People Nations like the Black P Stones, PR Stones, Spanish Lords, Vice Lords and Latin Kings whom the MLD’s already hated.
 With the Latin Disciples joining Folks, the Spanish Cobras, Imperial Gangsters, and Latin Eagles immediately followed due to the United Latino Organization they had on the street.

 After a major police drug bust took down many ULO sets, including the Latin Disciple leadership, Fernando "Fernie D” Zayas became Prince of the gang in 1979.
 He led the gang on the streets hard, but has been in Illinois Department of Corrections custody since 1983 for his organizing and participating in the drive-by murders of three Insane Unknowns.
-Prince Fernie ran the gang from inside prison for over a decade.
+One of the Unknowns participated in Chi-Chi’s homicide.
+Prince Fernie-D ran the gang with a tight fist from inside prison for over a decade.

 In 1983, the Latin Disciples officially became the Maniac Latin Disciples.
-During the 80’s, MLD sets opened in the Hermosa neighborhood on Keystone & Dickens and at Kenneth & Belden.
+During the 80’s, MLD sets opened in the Hermosa neighborhood on Keystone & Dickens “Omskiville”, Keystone & Cortland “Killa City”, Belden & Lowell and Kenneth & Belden.

-Albert "Chino D" Ojeda attempted to become a major drug dealer in the gang during this time, and that sparked a violent battle with, among others, his former gang affiliates, Chicago Police said.
+Albert "Chino D" Ojeda attempted to become a major drug dealer in the gang during this time.
+This sparked a violent battle with his gang affiliates, Chicago Police said.
 Chino D was shot and left a paraplegic.
 From his wheelchair he continued to run his drug operation.
 A friend who was killed in 1988 and his crew would chauffeur him around the Humboldt Park area in a van, the wheelchair wedged in the back.

-In response to the Spanish Cobra’s “Insane Familia” alliance formed in 1992 of YLOC’s, Insane O-A’s, Ashland Vikings, Insane Dragons and others, the Maniac Latin Disciples formed the "Maniac familia”.
-Among the initial gangs to join were the YLO-Disciples, Latin Jivers, Latin Lovers and Milwaukee Kings Nation.

-The Campbell Boys Nation split up, half turned Maniac Campbell Boys and half turned Insane Campbell Boys.
-The Latin Lovers left the Maniac family in 1995 and turned Insane.
-MKN left a few years later after complaining of being taxed too much.
-After fighting together as strong allies for 20 years, the Maniac Latin Disciples and Insane Spanish Cobras went to permanent war.